leafo/lua-openai/README.md

 end
 ```

 ## Chat Session Example

 A chat session instance can be created to simplify managing the state of a back
-and forth conversation with the ChatGPT API.
-Note that chat state is stored
+and forth conversation with the ChatGPT Chat Completions API.
+Note that chat
-locally in memory, each new message is appended to the list of messages, and
+state is stored locally in memory, each new message is appended to the list of
-the output is automatically appended to the list for the next request.
+messages, and the output is automatically appended to the list for the next
+request.

 ```lua
 local openai = require("openai")